LabRat142/AFW/README.md

 - Interactive card view with auto-selection and visual feedback
 - Track watched status per title and auto-detect franchise completion
 - Saving franchises in browser storage with persistent state
-- Exporting and Importing of frachise lists for easy transfer.
+- Exporting and Importing of franchise lists for easy transfer.

 ## Built With
 - Vanilla JavaScript (modular structure)